 If you need to borrow a walker, cane, bedside commode, or a number of other items, we've got them!
 They are clean and in great shape.
 Call 440-442-2628 ext 244 to borrow or donate.

 Safe at Home

-this program consists of both durable medical equipment and dollars that will enable low income older adults that reside in member cities to apply for and receive tools and equipment that will assist in adapting their homes for comfort and safety.
+The Safe at Home Program aims to enable low income older adults that reside in member cities to apply for and receive tools and equipment that will assist in adapting their homes for comfort and safety.
 The tools and equipment may include (but are not limited to):

 Grab bars for showers